mbade1/mileage_tracker/spec.md

 - [X] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
     - Login/Sign up pages will include this.
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+    - Description, install, contributors guide and link to license

 Confirm
 - [x] You have a large number of small Git commits